kunal-geeks/emi-calculator-api/README.md

 ```

 If you're using Aiven for PostgreSQL, replace the host, user, and password with the credentials from Aiven.
-you can set node env as production or development.
+you can set NODE_ENV as production or development.

 ```bash
 const { Sequelize } = require('sequelize');